 Perhaps you’ve seen it coming over the course of the semester, or perhaps it has taken you by surprise.
-Your student came home for what you thought was going to be a few weeks for winter break and announced that he doesn’t want to return to school when break is over.
+Your student came home for what you thought was going to be a few weeks for winter break and announced that they don’t want to return to school when break is over.
 No one expected this when you headed to school for Move-in Day.

 Dissatisfaction with the college experience at the end of the first semester is not uncommon.
 Several national studies suggest that as many as one third of college students do not return for their sophomore year of college, but there is little data regarding how many of those students leave at the midpoint of their first year.
 However, both college personnel and first year students know that there are many students who will not be back for second semester.

 So you are faced with a dilemma.
-Your student says he does not want to return to school.
+Your student says they don’t want to return to school.
 What do you do?

 First, you listen